kheil44/arabic/Hadiths_Random_2.md

 ## this block is dedicated to 'Love for Muslim Brother' there is also a written forum regarding this subject at _https://www.abuaminaelias.com/al-mundhiri-love-for-sake-of-allah/_

+###  The Manners of The Believers - Part 28: Maḥabba: Loving Others | Shaykh Dr. Yasir Qadhi

 https://www.youtube.com/watch?v=DezDRxfUs2s&list=PLYZxc42QNctWxkUZ7WSsUYC7yo8D85igl&index=28

 https://sunnah.com/malik/51/16?utm_source=copilot.com